 The best biodegradable and compostable diapers:

 Brands that offer diapers that can be composted include DYPER, Nest Diapers, and Bambo Nature.
 Remember, these cannot be composted conventionally, and must be composted in an industrial facility equipped to compost diapers.

 Do biodegradable diapers work?

 Before buying new diapers for your baby, it’s always a good idea to read the product description and reviews to see what other parents have observed about the diapers.
 Diapers marketed as biodegradable or compostable can absolutely be as absorbent and secure as regular diapers — it just depends on the brand!

-According to Nature’s Premiere, compostable diapers take two to three months to decompose in a commercial compost setting.
+According to DYPER, compostable diapers take at least 14 weeks to decompose in a commercial compost setting.

 But when any diaper is thrown in the garbage — whether it’s biodegradable, compostable, or conventional — it will wind up in a landfill, where it will take years and years to break down.
 The conditions in a landfill are not optimized to help trash break down, whether that trash is organic matter or plastic.
 According to The Balance, even paper takes two to six weeks to break down, and an orange peel takes six months to break down.
 And as noted by The Guardian, a biodegradable diaper can take 50 years to decompose in a landfill, all the while emitting methane, a harmful greenhouse gas.

 50 years is a long time, but it's significantly less time than 500 years, which is how long it takes regular diapers to break down.
 So if single-use diapers are your only option, and you can afford biodegradable diapers (which are generally a bit more expensive), they'll be worth the extra cost, even if you do not have access to commercial composting and still need to send them to a landfill.

 That said, there is a much more sustainable option than biodegradable diapers: cloth diapers.